 LG Electronics 24-Inch Smart LED TV

-The TV has built-in WiFi, so you can stream content from Netflix, YouTube, Hulu, and hundreds of other services.
+The TV boasts built-in WiFi, so you can stream content from Netflix, YouTube, Hulu, and hundreds of other services.
 In addition, you can access movies and shows wirelessly through Bluetooth or screensharing Mirecast and WiDi connectivity.
 There are two HDMI ports as well, so you can connect a laptop for other viewing options.

-It is lightweight and compact, weighing just five pounds with a 24-inch screen.
+The RV smart TV is lightweight and compact, weighing just five pounds with a 24-inch screen.
 The bright LED technology, wide viewing angle, and 1366 x 768p HD display make for realistic and vibrant picture quality.

 Best 12-Volt TV for RV: